What's The Inspiration?

 “Bill.”

 I said his name with a disappointed tone.
-Bill flinched and refused to look me in the eye.
+The man flinched and refused to look me in the eye.

 “Seven years, Bill.”
-I pushed off his desk and came around to crouch at eye level.
+I pushed off his desk and leaned in, placing a hand on his shoulder.
 “I have been with you since the beginning.
 Tell me the truth about what’s going on.
 Why are you stealing company money?”

 “Borrowed.”
 He mumbled under his breath.

 I didn’t dignify that with an answer.
 Instead, I waited for a proper response.
-If he doesn’t give me a suitable answer, I’ll have to report him.
-Actually, I should report Bill either way.
-When it appeared that I was never going to get an answer, I stood.
+If he doesn’t give me a suitable answer, I’ll tell Steven to report him.
+Actually, I should report Bill to the CEO.
+When it appeared that I was never going to get an answer, I stood, pulling back.
+He’s made his choice.

 Bill grabbed my hand in a panic, his eyes wide and pleading.
 “You have to help me.”

-I could hear a desperation in his voice.
+I could hear the desperation in his voice.
 “What did you do?”

 “Not here.”
 He tugged me down and spoke in a conspiratory tone.
 “Seven o’clock.
-I’ll pick you up.”
+I’ll pick you up at your place.”

 “Bill.”
 I pulled my hand away and stepped back.